 Another factor identified by Jaksztat and Lörz is the increasing importance of student assistant activities for taking up a doctorate.
 Students from academic families are more likely to take up student assistant positions than non-academic students.
 Working as a student assistant offers easier access to potential doctoral supervisors.
 Also they are often asked after completing their Master's degree whether they would like to continue with a doctorate at the chair.
 For this reason, the University of Cologne has also launched a programme to promote student assistantships for first-generation studentsExternal link.

-Social backgrounds of professors
+• Social backgrounds of professors

 For a long time, no research had been conducted on the social background of professors.
 As part of her dissertation, the sociologist Christina Möller asked all professors in the state of North Rhine-Westphalia about their social background.
-The results of her survey indicate that after a phase of greater openness in the 1990s, which was marked by more chairs being filled by people from non-academic backgrounds, a closure is now setting in again and people from the upper or high background milieu are being appointed to chairs more frequently.
+The results of her survey indicate that after a phase of greater openness in the 1990s, which was marked by more chairs being filled by people from non-academic backgrounds, a closure is now setting in again and people from an academic background milieu are being appointed to chairs more frequently.
 Only every tenth chair in North Rhine-Westphalia was filled by a person from a non-academic household in the 2010s.
 Differences were also evident by subject: Law and medical subjects belong to the more socially closed disciplines, in contrast to education, social and political science subjects.
 Further information on the study and this topic can be found hereExternal link (in German).